 Remember, no running balls or wheels that damage the spine.

-What Interesting Toys Are a Good Choice?
+What Guinea Pig Toys Are a Good Choice?

-In general, the default options are always safe balls to be pushed around or filled with veggies, hay, or grass.
+- In general, the default options are always safe balls to be pushed around or filled with veggies, hay, or grass.

-You will also see calcium stones made of lava rocks, for teeth grinding; cute, colorful, interesting shapes like fruits for example.
+- You will also see calcium stones made of lava rocks for teeth grinding; cute, colorful, interesting shapes like fruits, for example.

-Cavies love tubes so you can either buy one or make one.
+- Cavies love tubes, so you can either buy one or make one.